Various Info>Rip Off page 1 2 3 4 5

 For more info on Jojo's Bizarre Adventures check out this link:

-Guile and Stroheim
+Guile and Stroheim/J. Geil

 Guile's most striking feature is his weirdo hairdo.
 But Lieutenant Rudolph von Stroheim, mentioned earlier as an inspiration for Vega, had the same hair style before.
-It's obvious that Capcom took another idea from the manga JoJo's Bizarre adventure.
+It's obvious that Capcom took another idea from the manga JoJo's Bizarre Adventure.

 Guile and Rudolph von Stroheim